breadispan/TurnCounter/Readme.md

-# ExoYsTurnCounter
+# TurnCounter

 ## Description
-`ExoYsTurnCounter` is an addon for **The Elder Scrolls Online (ESO)** designed to track and display the turn count in **Tales of Tribute** games.
+`TurnCounter` is an addon for **The Elder Scrolls Online (ESO)** designed to track and display the turn count in **Tales of Tribute** games.
 The addon shows a floating window that counts only the player's turns, and it changes the color of the text depending on the turn number.
 The window appears when the game starts and hides when the game ends.

 ## Features
 - Displays a turn counter window in the middle of the screen.